forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 >
 >> Who hasn't spoken with some essence of truth, but exaggerated and would formulate more fine-tuned in written form?
 >
 >> Spoken word tends to be more direct than written up to exaggeration.
+Additionally, without dialog misunderstanding is more likely and mistakes happen more.
 >
 >> Comments on this page, are often like spoken word.